Governing Law

 Are Colorado EPR fees currently active?

 Yes.
 Colorado base fees went live in January 2026, making Colorado the second U.S. state with active EPR fee obligations.
-The 2025 Annual Supply Report was due May 31, 2026.
+The 2025 Annual Supply Report was due to CAA May 31, 2026, a CAA-set program date; C.R.S.
+25-17-708 requires the report but fixes no date.

 What is Colorado's de minimis threshold?